sweharris/centos8-local/README.md

 ## Creating the kickstart

-The attached `centos8.cfg` is one that works for me and creates a mostly minimal setup.
+The attached `centos8.cfg` and `rocky8.cfg` work for me and creates a mostly minimal setup.
 It's about 1.2Gb on the root partition.
 Since my small VMs are typically only allocated 10Gb of disk I don't do any fancy LVM setup or clever partitioning; just a boot, root, swap.